CrossRef/event-data-user-guide/event-data-manual.md

  : Yes, all the code we use is open source.
 See the [Software](#software) section.

 When will Event Data be launched?
- : The MVP will be launch at the end of March, along with a Sandbox testing environment for interested users to test the pull and push sources available at that point (facebook and Wikipedia).
+ : The MVP was launched on the 18th of April.
 We will release the full clearinghouse around July/August 2016 and then the SLA service in November 2016.

 How do I access the data?
   : Deposits, Relations and Works are available via the CED APIs.
 At MVP stage you can browse Relations and Works in the User Interface.